mechuu/PCMOON/README.md

 M. Chukwu
 08.2024

-This web app is a MacBook-inspired desktop interface, originally developed from an ungraded class work.
+This web app is a MacBook-inspired desktop interface, originally created from an ungraded class work.
-I worked extensively on it for four continuous days to bring my vision of my design to the .
+I worked extensively on it for four continuous days to develop my vision using web application.

 Steps to view Website